McKlay/ai-chatbot-engineering/docs/chapter7.md

 4. **Retrieved context is injected** into the prompt sent to the LLM.
 5. **LLM responds** with an answer grounded in that context.

 This creates a powerful feedback loop between storage and generation—minimizing hallucinations and enabling domain-specific accuracy.
+RAG is especially valuable for regulated industries, technical support, and any scenario where answers must be grounded in verifiable sources.

 ---